 You can ask your Cloud 9 Vet to take care of the cremation on your behalf – or you can make your own arrangements and contact the crematorium yourself.
 You will have time to decide on the type of service you want for your dog.

-If you get in touch with specially trained bereavement counselors after your dog has gone, you may find this helps.
+If you get in touch with qualified bereavement counsellors after your dog has gone, you may find this helps.
 Grief affects everyone differently and you might need extra support to get your life back on track.
 Grieving is an important part of your recovery and even little things can trigger an emotional response.
 There isn’t an exact formula but you should prepare yourself to experience denial, anger, guilt, depression, and finally acceptance.